The Boat Race 1936: Crews

 The Cambridge crew weighed an average of 13 st 0.5 lb (82.6 kg), 3.75 lb per rower more than their opponents, the heaviest crew ever at the time.
 It was the first time in the race history that a crew weighed more than an average of 13 st (82.4 kg).
 Oxford saw two participants with Boat Race experience return to the crew in number five B. J. Sciortino and stroke D. M. de R. Winser.
 Cambridge's crew contained five former Blues, four of whom were making their third appearance including cox Noel Duckworth, and Jack Wilson and Ran Laurie, who would win the Coxless pairs Gold medal at the 1948 Olympics.
-Three of the race participants were registered as non-British: Oxford's J. S. Lewes and S. R. C. Wood, along with Cambridge's Thomas Cree were all Australian.
+Three of the race participants were registered as non-British: Oxford's Jock Lewes and S. R. C. Wood, along with Cambridge's Thomas Cree were all Australian.